Federal Judge Blocks Utah's Social Media Filter Law

 An Orchestrated Campaign to 'Child-Proof' the Internet

-The new Minor Protection in Social Media Act law under injunction is a parallel measure to age verification and porn filter laws, as it would target social media platforms that could bypass porn-specific gatekeeping by claiming that most of its content is not of an explicit sexual nature.
+The Minor Protection in Social Media Act law is a parallel measure to age verification and porn filter laws, as it targets social media platforms that could bypass porn-specific gatekeeping by claiming that most of their content is not of an explicit sexual nature.

 Under the law, Deseret News explained, “social media companies would have been required to enable the maximum default privacy settings on Utah children’s accounts.
 The companies would have had to verify the ages of their users and also restrict the visibility of Utah children’s accounts, including by disabling search engine indexing.”

-The law, critics have pointed out in this and similar cases in other states, will have a chilling effect on free speech, with platforms over-moderating, particularly regarding controversial content such as porn, to the point of effectively becoming corporate censors.
+Such laws, critics have pointed out in this and similar cases in other states, have a chilling effect on free speech, driving platforms to overmoderate to the point of effectively becoming corporate censors, particularly when controversial content such as porn is involved.

-According to Judge Shelby’s ruling, those arguing in favor of the law failed to prove that the Minor Protection in Social Media Act helps parents who claim to be “caught ‘in a losing battle against social media companies for the attention and well-being of their own children.”
+According to Shelby’s ruling, those arguing in favor of the law failed to prove that the Minor Protection in Social Media Act helps parents who claim to be caught “in a losing battle against social media companies for the attention and well-being of their own children.”

 The evidence, Shelby added, “is far from clear that the Act’s restrictions meet a substantial need of parents who wish to restrict their children’s access to social media services and cannot do otherwise.”

-The law had been previously challenged in court on First Amendment grounds, until legislators redrafted it this year to avoid similar situations.
+The law was previously challenged in court on First Amendment grounds, until legislators redrafted it this year to avoid similar situations.

 Utah’s controversial Attorney General Sean Reyes said through a statement, “We’re disappointed in the district court’s decision preliminarily enjoining Utah’s Minor Protection in Social Media Act.
 The AG’s office is analyzing the ruling to determine next steps.
 We remain committed to protecting Utah’s youth from social media’s harmful effects.”

-NetChoice top litigator Chris Marchese said, “Utah’s law not only violates the First Amendment, but if enforced would backfire and endanger the very people it’s meant to help.
+NetChoice’s top litigator, Chris Marchese, said, “Utah’s law not only violates the First Amendment, but if enforced would backfire and endanger the very people it’s meant to help.
 We look forward to seeing this law, and others like it, permanently struck down and online speech and privacy fully protected across the country.
 The District Court’s thoughtful decision highlights just how flawed this law is at its core.
 With this now sixth injunction against these overreaching laws, we hope policymakers will focus on meaningful and constitutional solutions for the digital age.”

-In March, the Utah legislature passed a separate bill establishing liability for any electronics manufacturer worldwide that fails to install and activate a default anti-porn filter on devices sold in the Mormon-majority state.
+In March, the Utah legislature passed a separate bill establishing liability for electronics manufacturers worldwide should they fail to install and activate a default anti-porn filter on devices sold in the Mormon-majority state.
 SB 104 was introduced by Utah’s leading anti-porn crusader, Republican state Sen. Todd Weiler.
 Another persistent Republican anti-porn activist, Rep. Susan Pulsipher, sponsored the bill’s House counterpart.

 Weiler said SB 104 was “intended to protect children from developing an addiction to pornography,” though the pseudoscientific notion of porn addiction has been repeatedly debunked by public health scientists.